 It’s widely known that consuming alcohol is not directly life-threatening.
 However, if people consume more than they can carry, it can become fatal.

-The CDC reports that about 88,000 alcohol-related deaths are happening every year — a devastating and worrying number as we compare alcohol deaths vs marijuana deaths.
+The CDC reports that about 88,000 alcohol-related deaths happen every year — a devastating and worrying number as we compare alcohol deaths vs marijuana deaths statistics.

-2. There is absolutely no correlation between deaths caused by marijuana.
+6. There is no correlation between deaths caused by marijuana.